rust-lang/book/src/ch04-01-ownership.md

 > get there.
 Allocating a large amount of space can also take time.
 >
 > When our code calls a function, the values passed into the function
-> (including, potentially, pointers to data on the heap) and the function's
+> (including, potentially, pointers to data on the heap) and the function’s
 > local variables get pushed onto the stack.
 When the function is over, those
 > values get popped off the stack.
 >
 > Keeping track of what parts of code are using what data on the heap,
 > minimizing the amount of duplicate data on the heap, and cleaning up unused
-> data on the heap so that we don't run out of space are all problems that
+> data on the heap so that we don’t run out of space are all problems that
 > ownership addresses.
-Once you understand ownership, you won't need to think
+Once you understand ownership, you won’t need to think
 > about the stack and the heap very often, but knowing that managing heap data
 > is why ownership exists can help explain why it works the way it does.